Huniko519/Vue-Drag-And-Drop-Kanban-Master/README.md

   <img src="https://img.shields.io/npm/dt/vue-drag-n-drop" alt="npm downloads">
 </div>

 A simple kanban board where the items can be dragged and dropped from the list.
-This is a hybrid implementation of vue-smooth-dnd.
+This is a hybrid implementation of vue-smooth-dnd...

 ## Demo
 ![GIF Demo](https://raw.githubusercontent.com/smaharj1/vue-drap-drop-kanban/master/src/assets/demo.gif)